ShadeXploit/arch-backup-tool/README.md

 A simple Bash script to back up your **Arch Linux user environment** — perfect for saving and restoring your setup after a fresh install.

-This script backs up your configurations, dotfiles, installed packages (including AUR), and other personal settings — **everything except the base OS**.

 ---

 ## 📦 Features